 Zooming into the images at 100% (which this isn't, its further reduced by Blogger, so you'll need to click the image if you want to see that) one can see that the Panasonic has about the same sort of pixel to feature ratio as the Nokia (as mentioned above).

-but bugger me its neither sharp or has as much detail.
+but bugger me its neither sharp or has as much detail as the Nokia does.
 The colour is washed out so the the flowers have no detail either.

 Next looking at the top left hand corner have a careful look in the left side image and you can see the neighbors brick wall through the foilage ... and see the bricks!